zalbia/restaurant-reservation/README.md

       as [ReservationBooking](src/main/java/zalbia/restaurant/booking/domain/ReservationBooking.java).
 - To keep scope in check, booking reservations returns an auto-incremented guest ID for managing reservations instead of managing a guest entity.
-    - In a production system, guest IDs would just be provided and would be some sort of UUID.
+    - In a production system, guest IDs would just be provided and would probably be managed elsewhere.
 - Created an exception hierarchy for internal customer booking errors.
     - These runtime errors are allowed to bubble up to the web layer and handled by returning appropriate HTTP responses.
-- Keep domain and web layer separate with DTOs, maintaining strict boundaries via services.
+- Keep domain and web layer separate with DTOs and value objects, maintaining strict boundaries.
 - Cancelling a reservation soft-deletes it.
 Cancelling cancelled reservations returns 404.
 - Barebones pagination for viewing upcoming reservations from earliest to latest.
 - No HATEOAS.